shashwatah/wiscro/README.md

 # Wiscro

-Wiscro is a web-app made with Node.js, Express, MongoDB, Mongoose, Handlebars and JQuery.
+Wiscro is a Q&A web-app based on the "Wisdom of the Crowd" hypothesis made with Node.js, Express, MongoDB, Mongoose, Handlebars and JQuery.
-Users can ask questions to other users and answer other user's questions by choosing one of the two options, anonymously.
+Users can ask questions to other users and answer other users' questions by choosing one of the two options, anonymously.

 ## Getting Started